claresudbery/clare-wiki-ably/pages/coding/tools/flutter/widget-layout.md

 ### Find the widget inspector / layout explorer

-- If the widget tree won't refresh and is just blank
+- If the widget tree won't refresh and is just blank, restart VS Code
 - To get it back again, after closing it:
+  - Check you haven't dragged it into a separate window first!
+Use Cmd + backtick to see if there's another window lurking somewhere
   - Click the blue square icon on the far right end of the floating toolbar that has the Hot Reload button
   - ... or Cmd + Shift + P - search for "flutter: inspect"
     - You'll get two options: